microsoft/vscode-cmake-tools/docs/contribute.md

 This article is for developers who want to contribute to the CMake Tools open source project.

-## Developer Reference

-Documentation for the code is kept within the code, and is extracted via `TypeDoc`.

 ## Build the CMake Tools extension

-As with most VS Code extensions, you'll need `Node.JS <https://nodejs.org/en/>` installed.
+As with most VS Code extensions, you'll need [Node.JS](https://nodejs.org/en/) installed.
 We use [yarn](https://yarnpkg.com/getting-started/install) to compile the code.

 The process is: